 - Then, using a doughnut cutter, cut out doughnuts and doughnut holes.
 Roll up the scraps and cut out more.
 Place each doughnut on a square of parchment paper, and put the doughnut holes on another sheet of parchment paper.
 Each square should accommodate three to four doughnut holes.
 Leave some room between the holes and the doughnuts because they will rise.

 - Cover the doughnuts with a light towel and let them rise in a warm place.
 In warm temperatures, they should double in size in no more than an hour.
 It might take up to three hours in a cooler place.

 - Heat oil for frying in a wok or a large dutch oven.
 If you have a frying thermometer or a candy thermometer, use it to ensure that your oil reaches the optimal temperature for frying: 325 degrees.

 - While the oil is heating, make the glaze.
 Place all ingredients in a bowl large enough to dip the doughnuts, then whisk until very smooth.
 Cover and set aside while you fry the doughnuts.

 - Fry the doughnuts and the holes, without crowding them.
-Do this by picking up the parchment paper and putting the whole thing in the frying pan, to avoid deflating the doughnut.
+Do this by picking up the parchment paper and putting the whole thing in the frying pan, to avoid deflating the donut.
 The paper will float free almost immediately, at which point just remove it with a pair of tongs.
-The Post recommends frying them for a minute on each side, flipping over twice, for four minutes total.
-It worked for me.
+Fry them for a minute on each side, flipping over twice, for four minutes total.